r3dspace/website-coming-soon/README.md

 This repo serves as a template for *Coming Soon* or *Maintance* websites.
 Feal free to fork this repo to create your own static sites.

+---

+### 🚀 Setup

+1. Copy your `background.webp` & `logo.webp` in to the *img* directory and replace the already existing images
+2. Generate a `.ico` file with the [Favicon Generator](https://realfavicongenerator.net/)
+3. Copy the `favicon.ico` file in to the *img* directory and replace the already existing image

+---

 ### ⚠️ Warning

 Please beware that products can change over time.
 I do my best to keep up with the latest changes and releases, but please understand that this won’t always be the case.

+---

 ### 🤝 Contribution and Support